Sara Goldrick-Rab: University of Wisconsin-Madison

-Temple University professorship
+Temple University

 In 2016, Goldrick-Rab accepted a position in higher education policy and sociology at Temple University and became the Professor of Higher Education Policy and Sociology at Temple.
 In 2020, she became the Professor of Sociology and Medicine at Temple.

 At Temple, Goldrick-Rab founded The Hope Center for College, Community, and Justice in 2018, and she served as The Hope Center's founding director.
 The Hope Center, which replaced the Wisconsin HOPE Lab, is an organization that advocates for efforts to ensure that the basic needs of higher education students in the United States are met.
 A major project of The Hope Center is the #RealCollege movement, a movement which seeks to improve the livelihoods of higher education students in the United States by reducing rates of hunger and homelessness among U.S. college students.
 The Hope Center conducts an annual survey and annual conference as part of its #RealCollege initiative.

 In 2016, Goldrick-Rab founded Believe in Students, a non-profit organization that supports the living expenses of college students in the United States.
 Goldrick-Rab is currently the Board Secretary of Believe in Students.

 In 2018, Goldrick-Rab accepted a position as the Chief Strategy Officer for Emergency Aid of Edquity.
 Edquity is a company which uses evidence-based technology to distribute emergency aid to college students in the United States who are facing financial difficulties.

 Goldrick-Rab appeared in the 2019 Doc NYC documentary Hungry to Learn, which was produced by Soledad O'Brien and Geeta Gandbhir.

-In 2022 Temple announced an investigation of Goldrick-Rab's leadership of the Hope Center.
+In 2022 Temple announced an investigation of Goldrick-Rab's leadership of the Hope Center and placed her on administrative leave.
 Goldrick-Rab resigned her position at Temple in August 2022.